Depression is no joke. It’s a silent killer. It cripples you from the inside out.

 Not everyone is so lucky to have this kind of support but over the years and this last one in particular, he has been my saving grace.
 Reminding me to breathe through my panic attacks.
 Checking in on me when I’m sitting in the bath and letting the water from the shower head run on me.
 I’ve experienced some extremely dark days and with the passing of my grandfather, Shaun has been more than I could have ever asked for.
 So understanding of the feelings I was having when never experiencing them himself.
 That meant a lot to me.

 The sadness, anger, and sheer emptiness I felt over the last few months with the passing of my grandfather has been incredibly overwhelming.
-Sometimes all I can think about is how broken I was and how empty I felt inside when that all transpired.
+Sometimes I think about how broken and empty I felt when that all transpired.
 I experienced more panic attacks in the immediate two weeks after his passing than I ever have.
 It was hard to get out of bed some days.
 Even harder to simply stand and breath and wash my hair while in the shower.
 I felt like I was a walking zombie — going through motions and simply moving from task to task without actually thinking.
 That was the darkest I’ve ever felt.
 It scared the absolute shit out of me and it truly felt like I couldn’t return to the person I was even if I wanted to.

 That darkness scared me so much that I reached out to a therapist to begin seeing someone again.
 I say again because I saw a therapist back when I was in university.
 Most people don’t know that.
 In fact, I can tell you on one hand how many who actually do.
 I hid it well — paid cash and threw out my receipts so my parents couldn’t find them.
 Told my parents I was going to the library when I’d actually be going to a session instead.
 Looking back, I’m not sure why I hid it.
 I knew if I told my parents they’d be supportive, but felt that telling people made it official that I may be broken.
 I hid that I saw a therapist because I felt people would look at me differently.
 What is so embarrassing that we feel the need to hid that from others?